Here’s Your Free Ticket to the Olympic Games of the Roman Gods…

 Fun Fact: Pluto’s wardrobe includes a helmet of invisibility

 In mythology, the underworld isn’t exactly the Ritz Hotel.
 But the Romans weren’t like other ancient civilizations who feared the depths beneath their feet and filled it with phantasms — their underworld also reflected the good that came from the earth; like precious metals and the growing seeds that provided food.
-The god that ruled this realm was Pluto.
+The deity that ruled this realm was Pluto, the Roman god of death.

 Most of the time, he lived in a palace and loved his wife.
 He was one of the few gods who remained faithful to his spouse.
 Outside of the home, Pluto collected the freshly deceased who arrived in the underworld via the River Styx.